charlieegan3/standpoint/readme.md

 1. To prepare the list of points for use in summarization they must first be reformatted.
 First you need to move your extracted points file into the `curator` directory.
 From the project root run: `mv analysis_api/abortion_points.txt curator/abortion_points.txt`
 2. From the project root directory run `docker-compose run curator /bin/bash` to get a console ready to run the curation task.
 3. To clean the list for summarization run: `go run main.go abortion_points.txt > abortion_points_clean.txt`
+3. Type `exit` to leave the curator service.

 ### Generating Summaries
 1. First get a clean list of points to use in generating the summary.
 From the project root run: `mv curator/abortion_points_clean.txt summarizer/abortion_points_clean.txt`.